Computer Engineering, BS, Two-Year Plan

 Sample Plan for New Students

-• A full year each of calculus and calculus-based physics, one quarter each of multivariable calculus, linear algebra, differential equations, circuits, and two quarters of computer programming.
+• A full year each of calculus and calc. based physics, one quarter each multivariable calculus, linear algebra, differential equations, and circuits, and two quarters computer programming

 Important Major Information